rimshidali/rimshidali/README.md

 ### 👨‍💻 About Me

-- 💡 Passionate about building end-to-end products, especially those powered by AI.
+- 💡 Interested in building products and AI research.
 - 🛠️ Experienced with Python-based machine learning, deep learning, and generative AI frameworks.
 - 🤝 Open to freelance work, collaborations, and exciting opportunities.